 Never ignore instances of implicit type conversion; if the conversion is necessary, change it to an explicit conversion and document the rationale for use by maintainers.

 Analyze the problem to be solved to learn the magnitudes and/or the precisions of the quantities needed as auxiliary variables, partial results and final results.

 Create types that more accurately model the problem domain, with corresponding safe operations and conversions in lieu of using primitive types.

+Minimize use of predefined numeric types whose ranges and precisions are implementation defined.
+Instead, use types whose ranges and precision are guaranteed.

 6.2.6 Implications for language design and evolution